HeChinese/OpenHeInput-MacOS/README.md

 # OpenHeInput Project

+'He' is Chinese word 和's PinYin(Sound), it means 'and' or 'with'.

+'HeInput'('和码' in Chinese) is a name of famous Chinese input mathod.

-Open source HeInput project for Mac OS X is based on Mac OS X 10.5 Input Method Kit Framework, started from learning Apple's NumberInput_IMKit_Sample: https://developer.apple.com/library/mac/samplecode/NumberInput_IMKit_Sample/Introduction/Intro.html
+OpenHeInput-MacOS is open source HeInput project for Mac OS X.

+This project is based on Mac OS X 10.5 Input Method Kit Framework, started from Apple's NumberInput_IMKit_Sample: https://developer.apple.com/library/mac/samplecode/NumberInput_IMKit_Sample/Introduction/Intro.html

 Now it is fully functional Chinese Input application, target to Mac OS X 10.9+, has features: